kartiki08/kartiki.github.io/README.md

 Personal website - Currently Under Construction

 |Outline|
-Main Page / Home
+Main Page / Home:
 About Me, Interests, Snippets of Work and Side Projects

-Projects
+Projects:
 Case Studies and projects in detail

-Contact (may want to just place it on main page)
+Contact (may want to just place it on main page):
 Link to Email, Resume PDF and Other Social Media...